 - Follow CDC cleaning recommendations.

-- Be aware of your health, and if you feel the onset of any symptoms, stay home except to get medical care.
+- Be aware of your health, and if you feel the onset of any COVID-19 symptoms, contact your health care provider.

 - Be generally aware of who you are in close contact with, especially for extended periods of time, so that contact tracing can be performed if you become symptomatic.